-In 1939, he went on to join the French army against the Germans in World War II.
+In 1939, Loret went on to join the French army against the Germans in World War II.
 It wasn’t until she was on her deathbed that Charlotte Lobjoie finally reached out to her son to tell him the truth about herself and his birth father.

-Reluctant Child Of Hitler
+The Alleged Reluctant Child Of Hitler

 Unwilling to accept his mother’s word as fact, Loret began to investigate his heritage.
 He employed scientists to help him and learned that both his blood type and handwriting matched that of Hitler’s.

 He also noticed an ominous resemblance to Hitler in photographs.